 PLAN SUMMARY: Fresno County will work with three committees made up of community members (Voters Choice Act Advisory Committee, Language Accessibility Advisory Committee and Voter Accessibility Advisory Committee) and other community representatives as we continue the implementation of the Voters Choice Act.
 Voter education and outreach efforts will utilize various media including print, social media, radio, and television.
 The County will conduct voter education workshops to include voters with disabilities and non-English speakers.
 Presentations and information will be made available at various community events.
 Each voter will receive two mailings per regularly scheduled election explaining that all voters will receive a vote-by-mail ballot and their options for voting and services available.
 All communications will be translated in Spanish as required by the federal Voting Rights Act of 1965.
 In addition, messaging and voter information will be translated in the languages required by the California Elections Code which currently include: Punjabi, Hmong, Chinese, Korean, Khmer, Laos, Vietnamese, and Tagalog (list subject to change per California Elections Code).
 An updated VCA tool kit will be available to organizations who can use the materials to inform their communities.
 With input from the three committees and required considerations, the County will continue to evaluate existing and potential Vote Center and drop box locations.
 Each vote center will be accessible and will provide a high level of service including ballot on demand so that Fresno County voters can vote at any vote center.
-Ten of the vote centers will be open for 11 days and the remaining open for 4 days, including weekends, holidays, and election day.
-Ballot drop boxes will be open for 29 days prior to the election.
+Ten of the vote centers will be open for 11 days and the remaining open for 29 days prior to the election.